MIERUNE/ElevationTile4JP/README.md

 ## Usage
-- Specify the area to get DEM with the map canvas

 - Click plugin icon or select Plugin --> ElevationTile4JP in menu bar
-- Select the zoom level of the tiles
+- Select tiles zoom level
-- Set the name of the output file
+- Set the output file
-- Select the outpu file CRS
+- Select the output file CRS
+- Set the area of interest.
+Area of interest can be set with:
+  - Layer: target layer extent
+  - Layout Map: target layout map extent
+  - Bookmark: extent saved on bookmark
+  - Map Canvas Extent: current map canvas extent
+  - Draw on Canvas: draw customize extent on map canvas

 - Click OK and the processed file will be added to the map canvas

 ![](img/dialog.png)